mapike907/Data-Analysis-Portfolio/Data Analysis & Viz/AK Snowfall Raffle/README.md

 <img src="https://github.com/mapike907/Images/blob/main/Capture.JPG?raw=true" width="375" height="650" />

 **WHAT WAS LEARNED:**
 The first snow was recorded after October 20, as predicted above.
-Data analysis should have examined first snowfall by decade, providing more data.
-Overall, this was a fun project to learn more skills in R and develop data analytical skills.
+Data analysis should have examined first snowfall by decade, providing more data points and potentially providing a more informed model/prediction.
+Overall, this was a fun project to learn more skills in R and further develop analytical skills.